KTBS-TV

-KTBS-TV (channel 3) is a television station in Shreveport, Louisiana, United States, affiliated with ABC.
+KTBS-TV (channel 3) is a television station in Shreveport, Louisiana, United States, affiliated with ABC, and serving the Ark-La-Tex region.
 The station is owned by the locally based KTBS, LLC (owned by the Wray Properties Trust, which is managed by Betty Wray Anderson, John D. Wray, and Edwin N. Wray, Jr.), alongside Minden-licensed CW affiliate KPXJ (channel 21).
-Both stations share studios on East Kings Highway on the eastern side of Shreveport, while KTBS-TV's transmitter is located near St. Johns Baptist Church Road (southeast of Mooringsport and Caddo Lake) in rural northern Caddo Parish.
+The two stations share studios on East Kings Highway on the eastern side of Shreveport; KTBS-TV's transmitter is located near St. Johns Baptist Church Road (southeast of Mooringsport and Caddo Lake) in rural northern Caddo Parish.
 Currently, KTBS-TV is one of a handful of American television stations to have locally based ownership.